foerstj/yh-remaster/README.md

 ## What I did

 This map is re-buildable and editable.
 I opened & saved every region in Siege Editor v1.7.
 The dsmap & dsres files can be rebuilt using the batch scripts, provided you have installations of Dungeon Siege, TankCreator and GasPy.
+- Converted the map to use node mesh index
 - SE saves the "required_level" attributes for multiplayer start positions with an "i" in front, which however breaks the level requirement.\
   This is fixed during build by a gaspy script.
 - Renamed the ingame name of the map to *Yesterhaven (remastered)*.